Two crashes on Hawke's Bay highways

-Emergency services are on their way to two crashes on Hawke's Bay highways on Thursday morning.
+Emergency services have responded to two crashes on Hawke's Bay highways on Thursday morning.

 A St John spokesperson said St John received a call to an incident in Waipunga, Hawkes Bay at 8.14am, reported as a single-vehicle crash.

-A crash is also blocking a southbound lane of the Hawke's Bay Expressway, near the Meeanee Rd overbridge.
-Caution is advised in the area, NZTA says.
+A crash blocked a southbound lane of the Hawke's Bay Expressway, at the Meeanee Rd on-ramp.

-Traffic on the southbound lane of the Hawke's Bay Expressway had backed up as of 8.55am.
+The St John spokesperson said they were called to the scene at 8.49am, where one ambulance and one rapid response vehicle treated one person in a moderate condition.

 AdvertisementAdvertise with NZME.